 In reaction to the UK government’s commitment to strengthen the Social Value Act, we have updated the planning section of our detailed resource on social value policy for local authorities.

 This bite-sized briefing is a quick introduction to the key concepts of social value, highlighting some key considerations for real estate assets managers.

 Current opportunities to engage in the programme:

-Contribute to our Social Value Actor & Resource Map – We are producing an interactive map of key actors, resources and initiatives on social value in the built environment, to help the industry navigate this increasingly complex landscape and avoid duplication.
+Contribute to our Social Value Actor & Resource Map – We have produced an interactive map of key actors, resources and initiatives on social value in the built environment, to help the industry navigate this increasingly complex landscape and avoid duplication.
 If you know of a project or resource which you think should be included, please get in touch.
-The deadline for submissions is 18 April.